alphagov/govuk-developer-docs/source/manual/transition-a-site.html.md

 If the site is one that was [administered by GDS](https://github.com/alphagov/gds-dns-config/tree/master/zones) (e.g. theorytest.direct.gov.uk), you will need to [update and re-deploy the DNS config](/manual/dns.html#making-changes-to-publishing-service-gov-uk).

+You'll need to create a TLS certificate in Fastly for HTTPS domains, otherwise users will see a certificate error when being redirected from an external HTTPS URL to GOV.UK via Bouncer.
+Read how to [request a Fastly TLS certificate][]

 ### 10) Get the organisation to monitor the traffic data in the Transition app

 There are two things that need to be responded to: